 Look closely at how your target audience is searching for what you have to offer.
 (Image: Rawpixel)

-What is PPC lead generation?
+What is PPC for lead generation?

-It involves creating targeted ads that appear on search engine results pages or other online platforms.
 When clicked, these ads direct users to a landing page where they can provide their contact information (or take another desired action).

 1. Create customized landing pages